 Hannah started with YWCA Australia in 2017, amassing a vast amount of historical knowledge about the YWCA movement and governance knowledge in that time.
 She is the proud owner of a Certificate in Governance Practice from the Governance Institute of Australia, a creative and effective communicator and lover of frameworks and processes to improve governance structures.
 Hannah is a firm believer that feminism without intersectionality is the patriarchy in a new hat and hopes to work towards a future when young women and gender diverse people lead change through governance.

-Diploma of Management, Certified Change Practitioner (ProSci), Accredited Executive Coach, GAICD
+Diploma of Management, Diploma of Community Services, Certified Change Practitioner (ProSci), Accredited Executive Coach, GAICD

-Helen’s career in social services spans over 25 years, specialising in homelessness and housing, holding a variety of senior management and executive roles.
-Helen’s work focuses on improving systemic responses and driving innovative service delivery to marginalised people, particularly women and children impacted by domestic and family violence and the prevention of gender-based violence.
+Helen’s career in social services spans over 25 years, specialising in the areas of homelessness, housing and gender-based violence.
+Helen is an experienced executive leader whose work focuses on improving systemic responses, translating policy to practice and driving innovative service delivery to marginalised people, particularly women and children impacted by domestic and family violence and homelessness.

 Bachelor of Laws, Graduate Diploma in Legal Practice, Master of International Studies